 - ElegantThemes – multi-million dollar theme company behind the popular drag & drop page builder: Divi and several other plugins.

 Related: See our list of 20 top WordPress companies.

 Good WordPress developers and consultants also make a comfortable full-time income by building custom websites, applications, and plugins around WordPress for their clients.
 A lot of them are making over six-figures in annual earnings by themselves.

 Is WordPress Copyright Free?

 GPL requires that any derivative work you release or distribute should be licensed under GPL as well.
-So while you may have the copyright to do anything you like, your derivative work automatically inherits the GPL license so others are free to use, modify, and redistribute your code in any way they choose.
+You may have the copyright to do anything you like, your derivative work automatically inherits the GPL license, so others are free to use, modify, and redistribute your code in any way they choose.

 Does this mean that all premium WordPress Themes and Plugins are Licensed GPL?

 While some folks do not agree with that, most trusted WordPress businesses follow and abide by the community guidelines.

 The Content Published with WordPress also inherits GPL?

 No, you are entitled to license your content any way you like.
 Unless the content you are publishing is actually a derivative work of WordPress or any other GPL licensed work.